 The Twist Library Preparation EF Kit 2.0 easily integrates with Twist target enrichment workflows, enabling a high level of uniformity.
-(See Figure below)
+(See Figure 3)

-Putting it all together, the Twist Library Preparation EF Kit 2.0 empowers you to make the most out of your samples, even when you’re working with challenging samples.
+Putting it all together, the Twist Library Preparation EF Kit 2.0 empowers you to make the most out of your samples, even when you’re working with challenging samples like liquid biopsies.
 The kit’s streamlined workflow combines library preparation steps into a single-tube reaction which, alongside a low chimera rate and Twist’s highly uniform target enrichment workflow, translates into better quality library preparation and ultimately sequencing results you can trust.